massimo-nocentini/microkanrenst/booklet/source/goals.rst

 Goals
 =====

-In this chapter will introduce the basic classes that host behaviour of the logic system.
+This chapter introduces the basic classes that host the behaviour of the logic system.
+We proceed in increasing order of complexity for the concepts that will be introduced, starting from a formal and abstract definition of a language that drives the companion implementation.

 Goal
 ----